 A solid and broad undergraduate experience is a crucial foundation for the successful completion of the veterinary curriculum.
 Most students take three to four years of undergraduate coursework, then apply to a four-year professional program in veterinary medicine.
-There is no preferred undergraduate major or preferred undergraduate institution for students hoping to apply to veterinary school.
+Applicants can major in any subject area, and are evaluated based on the rigor of the coursework completed as requirement of that major.
 We encourage students to major in a topic they are passionate about and in which they feel they could make a career in the event they do not attend veterinary school.
-In order to apply to the professional Doctor of Veterinary Medicine (DVM) program at the Washington State University College of Veterinary Medicine it is important that you have fulfilled the necessary prerequisites.
+In order to apply to the professional Doctor of Veterinary Medicine (DVM) program at Washington State University College of Veterinary Medicine it is important that you have fulfilled the necessary prerequisites.

 A student who is not selected to participate in one of the early acceptance and entry programs, or who fails to maintain the high academic standard, may enter the general applicant pool and become eligible to apply to the professional program as soon as requirements for general application have been fulfilled.